 - 1. Alcohol and Drugs-Student participants are expected to lead a drug and alcohol-free lifestyle.
 The possession, use, or distribution of alcohol, drugs, narcotics, hallucinating agents, controlled substances, illegal substances or contraband by participants in the activities program, at any time or any location, is prohibited.
 This prohibition includes any illegal performance-enhancing drugs, as well as the misuse of over-the-counter medications and/or prescription medications. - 2.
 Tobacco/Vape-Possession, distribution, or use of tobacco/vape or tobacco/vape products in any form, including smokeless nicotine cigarettes, is prohibited. - 3.
 Eligibility for other activities-In the event the duration of a suspension carries beyond the close of a season, the participant may try out for another activity.
 The balance of any suspension will carry over to the next activity and season in which the student participates.
-The student will be ineligible to participate in any practice and/or contest while serving in-school suspension and/or out-of-school suspension.

-- 4. Application-The standards outlined are in effect for students in grades 9-12.
+The student will be ineligible to participate in any practice and/or contest while serving in-school suspension and/or out-of-school suspension. - 4.
+Application-The standards outlined are in effect for students in grades 9-12.
 Infractions accumulate during the period of time a student is enrolled at these grade levels.
 Every student enrolled is a potential student participant and is subject to the standards and consequences as outlined above, although at the time of infraction, the student is not actively participating in an activity.
 Students violating components of the citizenship code shall be subject to disciplinary actions.
 These general and specific citizenship standards apply to the students 365 days a year, twenty-four hours a day, whether on campus or off, until all extracurricular and co-curricular activities in the participant's High School career have been completed. - 5.
 Right of Appeal-A student may appeal any disciplinary consequence according to Carl Junction R-1 Board Policy.

-Infraction 1st offense 2nd offense 3rd offense 4th offense Alcohol (use, possession, under the influence, and/or distribution) Suspension from two contest weeks Suspension from contests for 90 school calendar days Suspension from contests for 180 school calendar days Permanent Restriction Drug (use, possession, under the influence, and/or distribution) Suspension from all activities and athletics for 9 weeks Suspension from all activities and athletics for 52 weeks Permanent Restriction Tobacco/Vaping (use, possession, and/or distribution) Suspension from one contest week Suspension from contests for 30 school calendar days Suspension from contests for 90 school calendar days Permanent Restriction In-school suspension and/or Out-of-school suspension The student will be ineligible to participate in any practice and/or contest while serving in-school suspension and/or out-of-school suspension.
+Infraction 1st offense 2nd offense 3rd offense 4th offense Alcohol (use, possession, under the influence, and/or distribution) Suspension from two contest weeks Suspension from contests for 90 school calendar days Suspension from contests for 180 school calendar days Permanent Restriction Drug (use, possession, under the influence, and/or distribution) Suspension from all activities and athletics for 9 weeks Suspension from all activities and athletics for 52 weeks Permanent Restriction Tobacco/Vaping (use, possession, and/or distribution) Suspension from one contest week Suspension from contests for 30 school calendar days Suspension from contests for 90 school calendar days Permanent Restriction In-school suspension and/or Out-of-school suspension The student will be ineligible to participate in any practice and/or contest on the 3rd ISS offense and/or 5 days of in-school suspension and/or any out-of-school suspension.
 Violations of Law (felony) For all infractions: Suspension from participation for an alleged violation.
 Reinstatement upon acquittal.
-Permanent restriction upon conviction Violations of Law (misdemeanor) For all infractions: Students may be suspended from participation at the direction of review committee comprised of the Principal, Athletic Director, Coach, and/or Sponsor.
+Permanent restriction upon conviction Violations of Law (misdemeanor) For all infractions: Students may be suspended from participation at the direction of the review committee comprised of the Principal, Athletic Director, Coach, and/or Sponsor.

-\This can be reduced to 45 days if the student undergoes five hours of drug/alcohol counseling or rehabilitation at parent expense.
+\This can be reduced to 45 days if the student undergoes five hours of drug/alcohol counseling or rehabilitation at parent expense. \\The student is expected to immediately report any violation of law to the Athletic Director.